Jane Morris: A Pre-Raphaelite Artist and Muse

 And what about her spouse William?
 If he suffered from jealousy or insecurity, he mostly kept it very well to himself.
 He was always kind to Jane, who once praised him as “the most magnanimous, the least selfish of men.”

 Jane Morris is one of the original designers and embroiderers of the Arts & Crafts Movement.
 In her early life, Morris received little education and would have probably become a laundress like her mother.
 But after the engagement, she was privately educated to become a gentleman’s wife.
 She was keen on reading and became proficient in French and Italian.
 Also, she became a great pianist with a strong background in classical music.
 Her manners and speech became refined so, later in life, she had no trouble moving in upper-class circles.

 Morris moved, with her spouse, to the Red House in Bexleyheath one year after they got married.
 There, she developed her skills as an embroiderer working with her husband William Morris, and daughter May Morris.
 They produced designs, embroidery, and textiles.
-Her work was translated onto stencils to use on wallpapers, ceilings, furniture, glassware, and metalware.
+Her work was translated onto stencils for wallpapers, ceilings, furniture, glassware, and metalware.
 In fact, she was much more than a muse, she created iconic textile designs and embroideries for Morris & Co.
 The whole PRB was contributing to the creativity of their work and to the company Morris & Co.

 Morris finally ended the affair with Rossetti in 1876 because of the drastic decline in his mental health.
 He was having schizophrenic-like psychotic episodes and was addicted to chloral and whiskey.
 In 1872 he fell into a coma after drinking a bottle of laudanum.
 That left him partially paralyzed on his left side for several months.
 In her late years, Morris said that she loved him, but that she fell out of love when he began destroying himself.
 Yet he was, she reflected fondly, “unlike all other men.”